1. Building From Source#

 1.1.1.
 Windows Environment Setup#

-The OpenSim Creator build requires that the development environment has git (for submodule downloads), a C++-20 compiler, cmake, NSIS (if packaging an installer), and python (to run build_windows.py and building this documentation).
+The OpenSim Creator build requires that the development environment has git, a C++-20 compiler, cmake, NSIS (if packaging an installer), and python (to run build_windows.py, build script bindings, and build this documentation).
 Here is a step-by-step guide for setting up a typical development environment:

 1. Get git: